 One of the healthiest sources of vegetarian protein, avocado isn't just adding richness to your meals, it's could also help you slim down.
 Every avocado you eat is giving you a healthy dose of oleic acid, a fatty acid that can help you feel fuller and aid in weight loss, according to research published in the International Journal of Obesity.

 Almonds aren't the only nut that can help you whittle down your waistline—walnuts can have a major effect on belly fat and weight.
 Research published in The Journal of Nutrition reveals that walnuts may help reverse abdominal obesity, and they're also an excellent source of omega-3s.
 And for more fat-fighting tips, check out these 14 Ways to Lose Your Belly in 14 Days.

 If you're looking to turbocharge your metabolism, you might want to try adding some health-boosting citrus to your diet.
 Oranges contain high levels of vitamin C, an essential nutrient for fat oxidation, making them a powerful tool in the fight against belly fat.

 - Wild Salmon

 Although not all fish are created equal, with many farm-raised varieties posing a host of health risks, wild salmon might just help you ditch those unwanted pounds.
-Research published in Scientific Reports shows that consumption of fish oil, like that found in wild salmon, reduced body fat and weight.
+Research published in Scientific Reports shows that consumption of fish oil, like that found in wild salmon, reduced study participants' body fat and weight.